nsrau/azure-docs.it-it/articles/virtual-desktop/app-attach.md

     ```

-6. Aggiornare la variabile **\$volumeGuid** con il GUID del volume appena copiato.
+6. Update the **\$volumeGuid** variable with the volume GUID you just copied.

-7. Aprire un prompt di PowerShell per l'amministratore e aggiornare lo script di PowerShell seguente con le variabili che si applicano all'ambiente.
+7. Open an Admin PowerShell prompt and update the following PowerShell script with the variables that apply to your environment.

     ```powershell
     #MSIX app attach staging sample